kubernetes/website/content/en/blog/_posts/2024-07-18-kubernetes-1.31-deprecations-and-removals.md

 ### Removal of Ceph RBD volume plugin

-This release removed the [Ceph RBD volume plugin](/docs/concepts/storage/volumes/#rbd) and its CSI migration support, making the `rbd` volume type non-functional.
+The v1.31 release will remove the [Ceph RBD volume plugin](/docs/concepts/storage/volumes/#rbd) and its CSI migration support, making the `rbd` volume type non-functional.

 It's recommended that you use the [RBD CSI driver](https://github.com/ceph/ceph-csi/) in your clusters instead.
 If you were using Ceph RBD volume plugin before upgrading the cluster version to v1.31, you must re-deploy your application to use the new driver.

-The CephRBD volume plugin was formally marked as deprecated in v1.28.
+The Ceph RBD volume plugin was formally marked as deprecated in v1.28.

-### Deprecation of Non-CSI Volume Limit Plugins in Kube-scheduler
+### Deprecation of non-CSI volume limit plugins in kube-scheduler

-The `kube-scheduler` has deprecated all non-CSI volume limit plugins and removed them from the [default plugins](/docs/reference/scheduling/config/), including:
+The v1.31 release will deprecate all non-CSI volume limit scheduler plugins, and will remove some already deprected plugins from the [default plugins](/docs/reference/scheduling/config/), including:

-- AzureDiskLimits
+- `AzureDiskLimits`
-- CinderLimits
+- `CinderLimits`
-- EBSLimits
+- `EBSLimits`
-- GCEPDLimits
+- `GCEPDLimits`

 It's recommended that you use the `NodeVolumeLimits` plugin instead because it can handle the same functionality as the removed plugins since those volume types have been migrated to CSI.
 Please replace the deprecated plugins with the `NodeVolumeLimits` plugin if you explicitly use them in the [scheduler config](/docs/reference/scheduling/config/).
 The `AzureDiskLimits`, `CinderLimits`, `EBSLimits`, and `GCEPDLimits` plugins will be removed in Kubernetes v1.32.

-These plugins have been removed from the default plugins as they have been marked as deprecated since Kubernetes v1.14.
+These plugins will be removed from the default scheduler plugins list as they have been deprecated since Kubernetes v1.14.

 ## Looking ahead
 The official list of API removals planned for [Kubernetes v1.32](/docs/reference/using-api/deprecation-guide/#v1-32) include: